Published at 2021, June 5th

 Similar to sustainability, organizational culture can also be defined in many different ways.

 Academic definitions make reference to shared assumptions and values as well as expected behaviors and symbols.
-Hofstede Insights speak of culture consisting of various layers, which they synthetic as you can see in the picture below.
+Hofstede Insights speak of culture consisting of various layers, which they’ve synthetized in the picture below.

 Generally speaking, we can say organizational culture is the set of beliefs, ideologies, processes, and attitudes held by the people that make up an organization.
 It may arise organically on its own and it can be framed and influenced by internal business practices and policies.

-Moreover, an organization’s culture guides the decisions of its members by setting and reinforcing expectations about what is appreciated and how things should be done.
-This provides a sense of identity to its members – whose behaviors constantly reinforce and reshape the culture – about who they are and what they do.
+An organization’s culture also guides the decisions of its members by setting and reinforcing expectations about what is appreciated and how things should be done, providing a sense of identity to its members – whose behaviors constantly reinforce and reshape the culture – about who they are and what they do.

 Once we mix both terms, we can see a culture of sustainability as one in which organizational members have shared assumptions and beliefs about the value of balancing economic efficiency, social fairness and environmental impacts.